-Georeferenced imagery is an important data source in GIS.
-Not only can it be used as a background, or basemap, in many different GIS applications but it is frequently also used as an input data source for analyses such as determining presence and health of vegetation.
-Imagery is collected at different temporal resolutions (i.e. the time between data collected of the same area), spatial resolution (the size of the pixels in an imagery) and spectral resolution (for example, only the red/green/blue bands of the visible spectrum, but also collected using cameras that can record infrared or ultraviolet).
+Georeferenced imagery is a fundamental data source in GIS.
+Not only can it be used as a background or basemap in many different GIS applications, but it is frequently used as an input data source for analyses such as determining presence and health of vegetation.
+Imagery is collected at different temporal resolutions (time between data collected of the same area), spatial resolution (size of pixels in the imagery) and spectral resolution (band combinations such as the red/green/blue bands of the visible spectrum, color infrared band, or thermal bands).

-Imagery is stored as raster data and can be collected from various sources such as aerial photographs or satellite imagery.
-In Idaho, imagery is collected and provided by different agencies.
-For example, the National Agriculture Imagery Program (NAIP) collects statewide aerial imagery every 2-3 years.
-Additionally, many regional agencies such as counties and cities collect their own higher resolution imagery.
-Imagery such as the Esri basemap and Google, and Bing imagery is collected by other organizations and released under different user licenses.
+Imagery is stored as raster data and is collected from various sources – airplanes, satellites, or drones and using various sensors.
+In Idaho, imagery is collected and provided by many different agencies.
+For example, the USDA manages the National Agriculture Imagery Program (NAIP) collecting nationwide aerial imagery every 2-3 years.
+Additionally, many regional agencies such as counties and cities collect their own, internally funded high-resolution imagery.
+Esri basemap and Google, and Bing imagery, among others, are privately funded image collections released under different user licenses.

-Note that imagery is expensive to collect, and not all of the georeferenced imagery collections are freely available for public use.
+Note that imagery is expensive to collect, and not all georeferenced imagery collections are freely available for public use.

-GIS professionals in Idaho have easy access to the free to use current and historical imagery that they can add as basemaps to their own GIS maps and applications or use for analyses.
+GIS professionals in Idaho have easy access to the “free to use” current and historical imagery that they can add as basemaps to their own GIS maps and applications or use in analyses.
 Imagery data is easy to find, easy to use, in a predictable format, and is well documented.
-Idaho has easy to use tools for people to find partners to share costs for future data collection, as well as tools to find out when and where agencies have collected imagery that can be purchased.
+Idaho has easy to use tools to find partners to share costs in future data collection, as well as tools to find out when and where agencies have collected imagery for purchase.

 - Foster a collaborative work environment for data producers and consumers.
-This includes sharing information about public and for-purchase imagery dataset, fostering partnerships, and sharing data and information where possible.
+This includes sharing information about public and for-purchase imagery data, fostering partnerships, and sharing data and information where possible.

-- Keep abreast of changes in federal programs or bills that may impact the availability of imagery data in Idaho and propose actions to protect that availability in Idaho.
+- Keep abreast of changes in federal programs or bills that may impact the availability of imagery data in Idaho and propose actions to protect its availability for GIS professionals in Idaho.